bradeac/docker-react-native/README.md

-# This repo was forked from edy/docker-react-native
+# This repo was forked from [edy/docker-react-native](https://github.com/edy/docker-react-native)

 I'm thinking of slightly modifying this Dockerfile:
 - parameterised versions
-- integrate a emulator into the container
+- integrate an emulator into the container